Melsun-Enterprises/MDM-Assassin/README.md

 # MDM Assassin
+### Fuck outta here, your shit water whip.

 ## ⚡ MDM Assassin: The Ultimate MDM Bypass Tool

 ### 🚀 About
-MDM Assassin is an advanced tool designed to help users regain control of their devices by bypassing Mobile Device Management (MDM) restrictions.
-This project is focused on providing a **legal, educational, and ethical** way to understand and work around MDM locks.
+MDM Assassin is a powerful tool designed to obliterate MDM restrictions, bypass limitations, and reclaim full control over your device.
+Built for those who refuse to be locked down.

 **⚠ Disclaimer:** This tool is for **educational and security research purposes only**.
 Do not use it for unauthorized access or illegal activities.

 ### 🔥 Features
-- **MDM Removal** – Remove remote management profiles from enrolled devices.
-- **ADB Automation** – Execute commands to bypass restrictions.
-- **Factory Reset Patch Bypass** – Handle latest security updates with effective resets.
-- **Soft Brick & Boot Loop Trigger** – Force a recovery reset.
-- **MTK & Qualcomm Support** – Works on multiple chipsets.
+✅ MDM Removal – Wipe out corporate control like it never existed ✅ Factory Reset Bypass – Reset even with the latest security patches ✅ Bootloop Trigger – Soft brick stubborn devices to force a fresh start ✅ ADB Mastery – Push, pull, and execute commands like a boss ✅ MTP Mode QR Generator – Generate QR codes for seamless configurations

 ### 📌 Requirements
 - **ADB & Fastboot installed** ([Download](https://developer.android.com/studio/releases/platform-tools))